Revised June 25, 2020 (#1 and #2 revised)

 - This may sound astounding to some.
 But it is critical to understand that most heinous immoral acts are done because of one not having Sammā Diṭṭhi at least to a significant level.

-- Of the remaining sanyōjana (sanyōga), kāma rāga and paṭigha are reduced at the Sakadāgāmi stage, and at the Anāgami stage they are removed.
-The rest of the sanyōga (rūpa rāga, arūpa rāga, mana, uddacca, and avijjā) are removed at the Arahant stage.
+- Of the remaining sanyōjana (sanyōga), kāma rāga and paṭigha are reduced at the Sakadāgāmi stage, and removed at the Anāgami stage.
+The rest of the sanyōga (rūpa rāga, arūpa rāga, mana, uddacca, and avijjā) go away at the Arahant stage.

-10. In the kāma lōka, we experience a form of olarika sukha (or primitive form of coarse sensations), where sense faculties and corresponding sense objects are dense.
-As attachment to pleasures from “dense matter” decreases, rebirth in the “denser worlds” is progressively eliminated (one exception is the peta realm where the bodies are fine, but that is done to impart an enhanced mental suffering).
+11. In the kāma lōka, we experience a form of olarika sukha (or primitive form of coarse sensations), where sense faculties and corresponding sense objects are dense.
+As the attachment to pleasures from “dense matter” decreases, rebirth in the “denser worlds” is progressively eliminated.
+One exception is the peta realm where the bodies are not dense, but that is done to impart enhanced mental suffering.

-- At the Sōtapanna stage one is permanently released from the coarse forms of suffering in the lowest four realms.
-After the Sakadāgami stage, rebirths do not occur even in the human realm where the relatively dense bodies still are subjected to physical pains and diseases.
-An Anāgami is born only in the suddhāvasa rūpa lōka, where there are only fine bodies with vision, hearing, and mind only.
+- At the Sōtapanna stage, the coarse forms of suffering in the lowest four realms stop.
+That includes the peta realm.
+After the Sakadāgami stage, rebirths do not occur even in the human realm where physical pain and diseases prevail.
+An Anāgami is born only in the suddhāvasa rūpa lōka, where there are only subtle bodies allowing vision, hearing, and mind only.
 An Arahant will never be reborn anywhere in the 31 realms which have “some connection to matter”; see, “What Are rūpa?
 (Relation to Nibbāna)“.

 - Thus at the passing away of an Arahant, the mind is released from any attachment to the material world consisting of the 31 realms; no more suffering from physical pains, mental pains, or death.
 One has attained the state of amaraneeya (no death).

-11. Another way to analyze the steps to Nibbāna is to look at how the 12 akusala citta are removed stage by stage; see, “Akusala Citta – How a Sōtapanna Avoids apāyagami Citta“.
+12. Another way to analyze the steps to Nibbāna is to look at how the 12 akusala citta cease to arise stage by stage.
+See, “Akusala Citta – How a Sōtapanna Avoids apāyagami Citta“.

-12. Therefore, the four stages of Nibbāna can be characterized via different ways, in terms of hindrances, sanyōga (or samyōjanā), “density of matter”, akusala citta, and many other ways.
-They are all inter-consistent.
+13. Therefore, the four stages of Nibbāna can be characterized in different ways.
+These include hindrances, sanyōga (or samyōjanā), “density of matter”, akusala citta, and many other ways.
+They are all inter-related and self-consistent.

-13. Even before the Sōtapanna stage one can start feeling the nirāmisa sukha; see, “Three Kinds of Happiness – What is Nirāmisa Sukha?“, and “Nirāmisa Sukha“.
+14. Even before the Sōtapanna stage, one can start feeling the nirāmisa sukha; see, “Three Kinds of Happiness – What is Nirāmisa Sukha?“, and “Nirāmisa Sukha“.

 - Nirāmisa sukha can increase considerably if one can get to the Ariya jhānā.